saby/router/README.md

 ### Opening and Closing Popups on URL Change

-`Route` has two events: `on:enter` fires when the current URL starts to match this route's mask, and `on:leave` fires when the current URL no longer matches the specified mask.
+`Route` has three events: `on:enter` fires when the current URL starts to match this route's mask, `on:leave` fires when the current URL no longer matches the specified mask and `on:change` fires whenever the parameters specified by the mask option change.

 **Example:**